 (a) Goods supplied by the Seller to the Buyer shall be at the Buyer’s risk immediately upon delivery to the Buyer, into the Buyer’s custody or at the Buyer’s direction (whichever happens first).
-The Buyer shall insure the goods from the time of that delivery at its cost against such risks as it thinks appropriate.
+The Buyer shall insure the goods from the time of that delivery at its cost against such risks as it thinks appropriate,

 (c) Until the goods have been paid for in full:

-(i) the Buyer shall store the goods in a manner which shows clearly that they are the property of the Seller which supplied them; and
+(i) the Buyer shall store the goods in a manner which shows clearly that they are the property of the Seller; and

 (ii) the Buyer may sell the goods, in the ordinary course of its business, as agent for the Seller and shall account to the Seller for the proceeds of sale (including any proceeds from insurance claims).
 These proceeds must be kept in a separate bank account.

 (d) The Buyer agrees to grant the Seller reasonable access to any premises upon which the Seller’s goods are stored to enable the Seller to inspect the goods and/or, reclaim the goods if the Seller has terminated or has a right to terminate the relevant Contract.This right shall continue after termination and for so long as the Seller reasonably believes that goods in which it retains title are held at premises owned or controlled by the Buyer.

 (e) The Buyer and the Seller agree that the provisions of this clause apply notwithstanding any arrangement under which the Seller grants credit to the Buyer.